-Sexual Violence Response provides 24 hour/7 days per week advocacy.
-Specially trained and certified advocates are available to accompany students to an emergency department and the police.
+Sexual Violence Response provides 24 hour/7 days per week year-round advocacy.
+Specially trained and certified advocates are available to accompany students to an emergency department, to the police, to court, and to other community-based resources.
 Advocates can also provide information about resources and reporting options.
 To reach an advocate, you may call 212-854-HELP (4357).

 A medical examination may include the collection of physical evidence for use in prosecution, if the survivor so chooses.
 Such evidence may increase the chances of successful prosecution, and its collection is therefore strongly encouraged.
 For this reason, survivors should not bathe, douche, or change clothes before seeking medical treatment.
-Forensic evidence is collected by a medical provider, usually in an emergency room, within 96 hours following a sexual assault.
+Forensic evidence is collected by a medical provider, usually in an emergency room, within 96 to 120 hours following a sexual assault.
 Any clothing removed should be placed in a paper bag.
 Evidence of violence, such as bruising or other visible injuries, following an incident of domestic or dating violence, should be documented including through the preservation of photographic evidence.
 Evidence of stalking including any communication, such as written notes, voice mail, or other electronic communications should be saved and not altered in any way.
 Columbia University students can go to the Mt.
-Sinai-St. Luke's Hospital Emergency Department, NewYork-Presbyterian Hospital Emergency Department, or any nearby hospital emergency department.
+Sinai-Morningside Hospital Emergency Department, 111 Amsterdam Avenue, New York-Presbyterian Hospital Emergency Department, or any nearby hospital emergency department.
 The medical exam and collection of forensic evidence are done simultaneously.

 Even though a survivor may be unsure about reporting to the police, many times, survivors want to report after they have had time to recover.
-Collecting forensic evidence makes it much easier to pursue a prosecution later.
-Toxicology testing for impairing substances is most effective within 48 hours of an assault.
+Collecting forensic evidence offers another option for survivors to access medical and legal rights.
+Toxicology testing for impairing substances is most effective within 96 hours of an assault.
 Results of a sexual assault forensic evidence kit or a drug-facilitated sexual assault kit will not be analyzed unless a police report is filed.
 The evidence collection kit is retained for a minimum of 20 years by the hospital under NY State law.
 It is turned over to the police if a survivor chooses to file a report during that time period.